 Another preventative method that works in larger orchards is to spray with a product called Surround.
 This is finely ground kaolin clay, and it also works to “hide” the trees from the pest.
 It must be applied before the flies start laying eggs, and it will turn your trees gray to white.
 It is not an easy product to find, but it can be ordered online.
 It must be reapplied after rain.

 You can also use insecticides such as spinosad to control the pest.
 You need to time the sprays carefully.
 The flies begin emerging from the soil in early summer.
 Like for codling moth, scientist have developed models that can predict the timing of the emerging flies.
 Here at the Center, we have found our first fly.
-Models suggest that the adult flies emerge and take about 10 days or 300 heat units to start laying eggs.Right now, the models are predicting the first fly emergence for the cooler Bellingham area in early July (none found yet at my orchard just north of Bellingham).
+Models suggest that the adult flies emerge and take about 10 days or 300 heat units to start laying eggs.Right now, the models are predicting the first fly emergence for the cooler Bellingham area this week (none found yet at my orchard just north of Bellingham).
 The best way to monitor for the flies is to put up sticky traps and check them frequently for the flies.
-That is how we confirmed the first emergence here at CMFC.
+Along with tracking heat units, we use sticky traps as monitors here at CMFC.
 You can buy red sticky traps that look like apples, or use yellow cards with an attractant.
 Check them frequently, and spray when adult flies are present.